LifeScienceHub/IC50/README.md

 )`

-## plot the predicted values from the curve_fit and actual data
+## plot the predicted curve from the curve_fit and the experimental datapoints

+- IC50 is also shown in the graph

 `p <- ggplot() +
   geom_segment(